-An application of intrasystemic perturbation theory to the system of affective assignment: Although much work in cognitive neuroscience has been accomplished regarding the affective value assigned to facial expression (Adolphs & Tranel, 2004; Blair et al., 1999; Killgore & Yurgelun-Todd, 2004) and a test like the 1NT which clearly demarcates affective assignment exists, the 1NT does not separate the variables of repression and affective assignment, and, affective assignment is not limited to the assignment of affective value to social groups or faces alone, but endows all of human experience with symbolic and qualitative valence.
-Think of the previous discussion about affective, contextual and symbolic assignment to our neutral perceptual experience: e.g., One person may look upon a barren desert landscape and see beauty, another may see a desolate expanse most ugly and uninviting.
-For this reason the following test should be constructed: One has the subject look at a series of faces and scenes, each with a distinct affective element, or no such element: i.e., some faces are negative, some positive, some neutral, just as the scenes of cityscapes and nature, etc. As each person has individual prejudice and different affective definitions for all stimulus, this first test is a baseline marker for that subject.
-(The addition of a personality inventory and/or test for neuroticism at this point will provide a basic snapshot of personality type and its correlation to affective assignment, and further clarify the results).
-The subject must be well rested, and will respond to each stimulus and categorize the affect they have assigned to that stimulus by indicating an affective category along a continuum: Loving, Friendly, Kind, Neutral, Hostile, Hateful, etc. Each response is timed and recorded.
+An application of intrasystemic perturbation theory to the system of affective assignment

+Much work in cognitive neuroscience has been accomplished regarding the affective value assigned to facial expression (Blair et al., 1999; Adolphs and Tranel, 2004; Killgore and Yurgelun-Todd, 2004) and there is the 1NT, for which clearly demarcated affective assignments exist.
+However, the 1NT does not separate the variables of repression and affective assignment, and, affective assignment is not limited to the assignment of affective value to social groups or faces alone, but endows all of human experience with symbolic and qualitative valence.
+Think of discussion about affective. the previous contextual and symbolic assignment to our neutral perceptual experience: e.g., one person may look upon a barren desert landscape and see beauty, another may see a desolate expanse ugliest and uninviting.
+For this reason, the following test should be constructed: One has the subject look at a series of faces and scenes, each with a distinct affective element, or no such element: i.e., some faces are negative, some positive, some neutral, just as the scenes of cityscapes and nature, etc. As each person has individual prejudice and different affective definitions for all stimulus, this first test is a baseline marker for that subject.
+(The addition of а personality inventory and/or test for neuroticism at this point will provide a basic snapshot of personality type and its correlation to affective assignment, and further clarify the results).
+The subject must be well rested, and will respond to each stimulus and categorize the affect they have assigned to that stimulus by an affective category along a indicating continuum (Loving, Friendly, Kind, Neutral, Hostile, Hateful, etc.).
+Each response is timed and recorded.

-Next the subject has some single specific aspect altered which we suspect correlates with affective assignment, like deprivation of REM, since REM, as we have theorized, is the model of affective assignment and symbolic function, and therefore, may well be involved in properly rebalancing the system of affective assignment each night as a metapsychological function of the expression of a repressed wish (Freud, 1900), and analogously in the language of cognitive neuroscience, through the encoding of the affective component of experience into a REM dream indicative of neural processing (plasticity), and consolidation into the overall mnemic system, a process which also involves NREM/slow-wave-sleep (Stickgold, et al., 2001; Hobson & Pace-Schott, 2002).
+Next, the subject has some single specific aspect altered which we suspect correlates with affective assignment, like deprivation of REM, since REM, as we have theorized, is the model of affective assignment and symbolic function, and therefore, may well be involved in properly rebalancing the system of affective assignment each night as a metapsychological function of the expression of a repressed wish (Freud, 1900), and analogously in the language of cognitive neuroscience, through the encoding of the affective component of mnemic experience into a REM dream indicative of neural processing (plasticity), and consolidation into the overall mnemic system, a process which also involves NREM/slow-wave-sleep (Stickgold, et al., 2001; Hobson and Pace-Schott, 2002).

 Then once the associated metapsychologically defined variable, such as REM deprivation, has been changed, the test is repeated.
-Now, if the hypothesis correct, we will have demonstrated a correlation to be present, as affective assignment will be altered for the worse: the responses will take longer and demonstrate inefficiency and other possibly pathological alterations from baseline.
+Now, if the hypothesis corrects, we will have demonstrated a correlation to be present, as affective assignment will be altered for the worse: the responses will take longer and demonstrate inefficiency and other possibly pathological alterations from baseline.
 Affective assignment has now been isolated from repression, and a correlation of specific and causal relation has been established.
 Next, as the intrasystemic stressor (REM deprivation) has been causally linked to affective assignment, the entire test is repeated in an MEG, fMRI or PET, and the information gathered in the two images compared, one at baseline, one stressed.
 The system is thereby defined, and understood in context.
-One can observe the limbic activity and any other mediating affective structures, the particulars of which need not be predicted, but are rightly understood to be observed in operation, as the function they serve is known before the data that function defines is collected: Here we are observing a distortion in the transference which provides affective definition to reality and perception.
+One can observe the limbic activity and any other mediating affective structures, the particulars of which need not be predicted, but are rightly understood to be observed in operation, as the function they serve is known before the data that function defines is collected.
+Here we are observing a distortion in the transference which provides affective definition to perceived reality.